pinecoders/pinecoders.github.io/techniques/dsp/README.md

   convolve := convolve + f[i]*g[i]
 ```

 It can be seen that convolution is similar to a dot-product.
-In digital signal processing convolution is what allows to create certain filters.
+In digital signal processing, convolution is what is used to create certain filters.

 ## Impulse Function And Impulse Response

 An impulse function represents a series of values equal to 0, except at one point in time where the value is equal to 1.
-In Pine we can make an impulse function by using the following code:
+We can make an impulse function in Pine with the following code:

 ```
 //@version=4